whria78/modelderm/README.md

 or
 python3 modelderm.py [filename]

+Use a POST method for transferring images (up to 5 images) and metadata as like the python exmaple.

 # Terms of Use
 1) Please do not submit images without permission of the original owner.
 All submitted images will be stored as a database.
 2) The algorithm has been verified in several retrospective and prospective studies, but please be sure that the algorithm is not certified by FDA or CE.